BrianHCombes/ttd-home-showtell/ReadMe.txt

     Here's a microsoft link about how JSON and SQL can talk to each other by using built in functions.
 Cool!!
     < https://docs.microsoft.com/en-us/sql/relational-databases/json/json-data-sql-server?view=sql-server-2017 >

+04/06/2019
+    For now have started to create JSON files for the menu management.
+In fact, the objective is to move all dynamic data out of the framework code and access it from JSON.
+This will make it much more manageable.
+In doing so, the JSON data must be retrieved asynchronously with callbacks save for the http request in the (now new) < services-http.js > file which uses promises.

+    Still figuring out the practicality of storing the JSON data in a database vs storing the data in JSON files.
+But for now just moving the data to JSON files.
+Also wrestling with best way to structure the code to get the JSON data from the "server side" to the "front end"